Champagne

 • 2012: A vintage marked by favorable climatic conditions, producing aromatic and well-balanced Champagnes.

-Also worth mentioning among the finest: 2004 and 2005.
+Also worth mentioning, among the best: 2004 and 2005.

 However, it is important to note that each vintage may have its own particularities depending on climatic conditions and winemaking practices.